A. Jamil Tajik: Awards

 Dr. A. Jamil Tajik has received awards and special recognitions including the Distinguished Alumnus Award presented by the King Edward Medical College Alumni Association (North America) in 2000.
 He received the Medal of Merit in 2001 from the International Society for Heart Research.
 He was named the Distinguished Fellow of the American College of Cardiology in 2003.
 He also received the Echo Pioneer Award in 2003.
 Dr. Tajik was presented the Medal of Excellence by His Majesty the late King Hussein of Jordan in 1996.
 He was inducted as an Honorary Fellow in the Hungarian Cardiac Society in 2003, Mexican Cardiac Society and the Italian Cardiac Societies in 2005 and Japanese College of Cardiology in 2008.
 He received the prestigious Ellis Island Medal of Honor Award in 2005.
 He was elected as a Fellow of the International Academy of Cardiovascular Sciences in July 2005.
 He was an invited participant in the Clinton Global Initiative Conference in September 2005.
 He received the Mayo Clinic Department of Medicine Outstanding Mentorship Award in 2005.
 An Annual Tajik-Seward Echo Lectureship was established in 2006 by Mayo colleagues.
 Japanese Society of Echocardiography honored him by establishing the Annual A. Jamil Tajik Young Investigator Award in 2008.
 Dr. Tajik received the “Lifetime Achievement Award” of the American Society of Echo in June 2009.

 Personal life

 Dr. A. Jamil Tajik is married to the former Zeest Sheikh of Lahore, Pakistan, and they are the parents of five.
-Their hobby is traveling.
-His favorite granddaughter is Roxanne.